valentinvogt/pde-data-gen/Readme.md

 # PDE Data Generation

 Tools for generating and processing reaction-diffusion PDE simulation data.
+This was created in the context of my Bachelor's thesis _Neural Operator Transfer Learning for Pattern Formation in Reaction-Diffusion Systems_.

 ## Setup